 If you already owe tax from a previous assessment, we cannot make existing tax bills disappear.You will need to pay the bill by the due date or will incur additonal IRD late payment penalties.
 Clients of our agency usually have until 7th April the following year to pay any tax owing.
 If you are not linked to our agency you will have to pay much sooner than this to avoid any penalties.
 Any future refunds will usually be applied by Inland Revenue to the tax arrears first before any remaining balance is refunded.
 If our assessment indicates that you have not paid enough tax we may not file your return before discussing your obligations with you.

 What can I claim as a Business Expense?

 If you are purchasing something solely for business purposes, then in most instances you can claim the whole cost of the item.

-If you have an expense that is for mixed use (i.e personal and business) then you can only claim the proportion that is used for business (e.g. if you use your mobile phone for both work and personal calls then you can only claim 50% of the phone bill).
+If you have an expense that is for mixed use (i.e personal and business) then you can only claim the proportion that is used for business (e.g. if you use your mobile phone for both work and personal calls then you can only claim a maximum of 50% of the phone bill).

 N.B.
 It's really important that you retain a copy of a valid receipt or invoice.
 You will be required store/hold copies of all expenses that you claim for up to 7 years.
 We can only include expenses that you are able to provide evidence of.